Quit Spending Money on Plumbers! Do-it-yourself Resolve Your Home's Plumbing Issues

 Can I fix a plumbing problem myself?

-You will need a few essential tools such as a plunger, adjustable wrench pipe wrench Teflon tape and a screwdriver.
+You’ll need some essential tools such as an adjustable wrench, a plunger, pipe wrench, Teflon tape, and an screwdriver.

 Is DIY plumbing safe?